Creative Work and Social Impact Scholarship Funding Program (CWSIS)

 Does your proposal require Compliance Approvals?
 You will select none or all that apply.
 (All research must be conducted in compliance with Federal and University Regulations.)
 Compliance letters and protocols are not needed at the time of proposal submission.
 However, funds will not be released for awarded projects until a notice of compliance approval is received from the Office of Research Compliance.

 Have you previously submitted this proposal (or any portion of this proposal) for Intramural Funding?
-In the case of an affirmative response to this question, please provide the PI name, year submitted, year awarded (if applicable), and competition name.
+If “yes”, please list the 1.)
+PI name, 2.) year submitted, 3.) competition name and 4.) year awarded (if applicable).
+Please provide any relevant details distinguishing this project from the original submission.

 Project Abstract